vlayer-xyz/vlayer/book/src/advanced/dev-and-production.md

 # Dev & Production Modes

-The vlayer node is an HTTP server that acts as a prover and supports two proving modes:
+The vlayer node is an HTTP server that acts as a prover.

-- **FAKE**: Used for development and testing.
-It executes code and verifies the correctness of execution but does not perform actual proving.
-In this mode, the `Verifier` contract can confirm computations, but a malicious `Prover` could exploit the system.
-- **GROTH16**: Intended for production and final testing, this mode performs real proving.
+## Public Test Prover

-By default, the vlayer client SDK communicates with `http://127.0.0.1:3000`.
+By default, the vlayer client SDK communicates with `https://test-prover.vlayer.xyz` prover.
+It is a test server for development purposes.

-## Running prover
+## Running Prover locally
+There are two ways to run your own prover server.
+You can either use vlayer CLI or Docker.

+### vlayer CLI
-Assuming vlayer is [installed](/getting-started/installation.html), you can start it in development mode with the following command:
+Assuming vlayer is [installed](/getting-started/installation.html), you can start it with the following command:
 ```sh
 vlayer serve
 ```